dnguyen316/hacker-news-api/README.md

   PORT=4000
 ```

-This ensures your client application uses the correct GraphQL endpoint.
+This ensures your server application uses the correct Hacker New API endpoint.

 ## Installation